BRIEF-New Pride says conversion of 6th series convertible bonds into shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says 1.85 billion won worth of its 6th series unregistered and unsecured private convertible bonds have been converted into 637,209 shares of the company, at 2,897 won per share, as of Jan.
-4
+* Says 778 million won worth of its 6th series unregistered and unsecured private convertible bonds have been converted into 268,551 shares of the company at 2,897 won/share, as of Jan.
+17

 Further company coverage: (Beijing Headline News)